nichia/goodreads_books/README.md

 # GoodreadsBooks

 Welcome to GoodreadsBooks CLI gem!
-This is a command line application that lists each year's Goodreads Choice Awards Winning books.
-By default, the app will list the latest category of award winning books from Goodreads website https://www.goodreads.com/choiceawards.
+This is a command line application that lists books that are Winners of Goodreads Choice Awards.
+By default, the app will list the most recent choice awards winning books for each book category from Goodreads web page https://www.goodreads.com/choiceawards.

 Users then have the option to:
-  1) view a different year's Choice Awards Winners, ranging from 2010 until the latest award year, which is usually the previous calendar year
+  1) select a different Choice Awards year (awards year are from 2010 until the most recent year, which is usually the previous calendar year)
-  2) detail view of the award winning book
+  2) get a detail view of the awards winning book
-  3) view the award winning book details on Goodreads website
+  3) open up the book information page on Goodreads.com website

 ## Installation